Memory Management & Garbage Collection in Unreal Engine 5 (Updated)

-In practice, there are many different ways to create a hard reference to a UObject in Unreal Engine and preventing the GC of the referenced object.
+There are many different ways to create a hard reference to a UObject instance in Unreal Engine and prevent the GC of the referenced object.
 Here are the common ones:

 Holding a regular (not soft) reference to a UObject in an instance of a blueprint class.